mhvwerts/randommw/README.md

 ## Status

 We are working towards basic usage and validation of the PRNG for normally distributed numbers in numerical simulations of colloidal systems.
 The code is functional and is now contained in a monolithic module (`randommw.c`) that can be easily included in a scientific computing project in C. The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
-They are generated with high throughput, using MWC256, Xoshiro256+ or Splitmix64 as uniform PRNG.
+They are generated with high throughput, using MWC256, Xoshiro256+, MELG19937-64 or Splitmix64 as underlying uniform PRNG.

 Generated normally distributed pseudo-random numbers can be written to a binary file using `genzignor.c`.
 These numbers have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit), giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.